medcomdk/dk-medcom-carecommunication/input/pagecontent/StructureDefinition-medcom-careCommunication-communication-intro.md

 #### Message segments

-A message segment consist of a message text and a signature or an attachment.
+A message segment consists of a message text and a signature or an attachment.
-The message text and attachments will both be included in the element Communication.payload, however they shall be included in different informations.
-At least one payload which includes the message text shall be included when sending a CareCommunication message, but zero or more attachments may be included.
+The message text and attachment will both be included in the element Communication.payload, however there are different requirements for the two types of message segments.
+At least one payload which includes the message text shall be included when sending a new CareCommunication message, but zero or more attachments may be included.

 > Note: Snippets from a patient's journal may be included in the message text or as an attachment e.g. a pdf-document.
 In either case it is recommended that the sender clearly describes in the message text or attachment, who the original author of the for the journal is and when it was written.
 If the snippet is included as an attachment, author information may both be included as written/copied text or structured information.

 ##### Signature and relevant information
 **Message text:** The written content of the message is of the datatype [string defined by FHIR](http://hl7.org/fhir/R4/datatypes.html#string), and it should obey a subset of [xhtml](https://medcomdk.github.io/dk-medcom-core/assets/documents/MedComCore-Styling_the_XHTML.html).
 The signature for the message text consists of author name, author role, relevant phone number, and sent timestamp.
-The identifier is included for technical purposes. <br>
+The identifier is included for technical purposes.
+See the table below for an overwiev of the requirements.<br>
 **Attachment:** The allowed types of attachment can be found in [ValueSet of allowed mimetypes](https://medcomfhir.dk/ig/terminology/ValueSet-medcom-core-attachmentMimeTypes.html).
-In a message segment with an attachment, the title, identifier and timestmap must be included, whereas it is optional to include information about the author, relevant phone number and creation date.
+In a message segment with an attachment, the title, identifier and timestamp must be included, whereas it is optional to include information about the author, relevant phone number and creation date as structured data.
+See the table below for an overwiev of the requirements.<br>

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}